trentlarson/lives-of-gifts/src/markdown/reasons/why-not.md

 * Only if the culture has an unbalanced value of material goods or forceful activities.
-Even if you judge today's world to be that sort of culture, the majority of violence and theft are reactionary in nature, in rebellion against unfair systems.
+Even if you judge today's world to be that sort of culture, the majority of small-scale violence and theft are reactionary in nature, in rebellion against unfair systems.
 We can overcome with a better culture.

 "If we give everything away, we'll end up with nothing."